 Actively participate in networking activities (December Digital Learning Innovators Networking Event).

 Act as an advocate for Canvas and the expanded use of educational technology on campus.

 Are you enthusiastic about teaching with technology, willing to learn more about educational technologies, and interested in meeting others who share your interests?
 Do you have a problem that you think educational technology might be able to help you solve?

 Then you have something to contribute to this group, no matter your expertise with technology!

-Applications for the 2017-2018 school year will be available starting in the Spring Quarter.
+Applications for the 2017-2018 school year are now closed.

 Stories Posted in Educational Technology Teaching Fellows